AmitRoy7781/amitroy7781.github.io/_pages/about.md

 <p align="justify">
 I am a PhD student at <a href="https://www.cs.purdue.edu/">Purdue Computer Science</a>, investigating the capabilities of transformer/LLMs.<br> <br>

-Recently, I have been interested in teaching transformer/LLMs the correct pattern to make it exhibit human-like reasoning capabilities and how we can improve it for graph/logical/causal reasoning.
-I am experienced in developing deep learning architectures for real-life applications involving LLMs and GNNs. <br>
+Recently, I have been interested in exploring the capabilities of transformer architecture for graph/logical/causal reasoning.
+I am experienced in developing deep learning architectures for real-life applications involving LLMs and GNNs.
+I am a self-motivated individual who can do a bug-free, readable, space and memory efficient implementation in real-quick time.<br>

 </p>